Liu Boming (philosopher)

 Liu Boming (劉伯明 (刘伯明, Liú Bómíng); 1887–1923) was a Chinese educator and philosopher born in the late Qing Dynasty.

-Liu Boming is the first Chinese who received a doctor's degree in philosophy.
+He is the first Chinese who received a doctor's degree in philosophy.

 He finished his work The Theory of Chinese Mind Nature in 1913, and The Philosophy of Taoism in 1915 when he was a Doctoral candidate at Northwestern University in the United States.

 He introduced western philosophy to China when he was a professor of Nanjing University.
 Under his influence, the scholars of Xueheng School translated a number of books of classic Greek philosophy into Chinese.

+His wife, Chen Fenzi, was a graduate educator with a degree from Columbia University who had studied with John Dewey.